Welcome to the HedgeTrade Encyclopedia!

 Scaling solutions try to resolve the slow transaction per second rate to make crypto payments more viable for business.
 In blockchain technology, sharding refers to a scaling solution involving a partitioning of the blockchain ledger.
 With sharding, the blockchain ledger is divided into horizontal rows.
 Each of these ‘shards’ has its own server.
 So every node on the blockchain does not load data to the entire blockchain; instead, it maintains a shard of the ledger, creating more efficiency and faster transactions.
 Learn all about sharding and some of the projects involved with scalability solutions in our article, Sharding Explained.

 Smart contracts are essentially contracts that are carried out for two parties by a computer protocol with no 3rd party intermediary.
 All terms for the agreement between the two parties can be written into lines of code.
 That will cause the smart contract to self execute based on the predetermined parameters of the contract, as set by those two parties.
 Smart contracts essentially enable any two parties to carry out transactions without a central authority, legal system or oversight by regulatory entities.
 Additionally, smart contracts are traceable, immutable and transparent.
-Read more about smart contracts in our blog post, What is a Smart Contract?
+Read more about smart contracts in our blog post, How to Audit a Smart Contract?

 Staking coins such as PIVX, ADA and XSN enable users to hold aside their crypto coins in a special wallet.
 In return for ‘staking’ the tokens, they enjoy certain benefits depending on the cryptocurrency.
 For instance, they may have voting power and earn crypto dividends.
 All those who stake coins are helping the network (of each respective cryptocurrency) to maintain consensus and keep the protocol running according to the rules.
 Find out more in our blog post, How Staking Coins Works.